balcortex/100_days_code_web_development/README.md

 ## Day 029 - 2023/10/01

 Today I learned the justify-content property applied when the flex-direction is set to column, which sets the position of the items along the y-axis (instead of the x-axis for row direction).

+## Day 030 - 2023/10/02

+Today I learned the align-content property applied when the flex-direction is set to row, which moves the items along the y-axis (the position on the x-axis is set with justify-content).